FlameKat53/hiyaCFW/README.md

  $ dkp-pacman -Syu devkitARM general-tools dstools ndstool libnds libfat-nds
 ```

-Once everything is downloaded and installed, `git clone` this repository, navigate to the folder, and run `make` to compile nds-bootstrap.
+Once everything is downloaded and installed, `git clone` this repository, navigate to the folder, and run `make` to compile HiyaCFW.
 If there is an error, let us know.

 # Rocket.Chat Server

-Would you like a place to talk about your experiences with nds-bootstrap?
+Would you like a place to talk about your experiences with HiyaCFW?
 Do you need some assistance?
 Well, why not join our Rocket.Chat server!

 Rocket.Chat is a self-hosted communication platform with the ability to share files and switch to an video/audio conferencing.